 Mango- Ripe (51)

 We eat what is available in our backyard.
 Not everything is available all the time as they are seasonal.
-The fruits higher side of the glycemic index we eat in moderation as much as we can control not too much of them.
+The fruits on the higher side of the glycemic index are eaten in moderation, as much as we can control, not too much of them.

 #9 Dinner Dinner- We Eat Early Dinner

-We make it simple just having one-sh made fresh or carried from the lunch.
+We make it simple by having one-sh made fresh or carried from the lunch.
 No one wants to eat the rice again.
 So we make fresh chapati or pancakes.
-Dama, Sauteed vegetables are common to eat as dinner with chapatis.
-At times we make vegetable stuffed Dosa from the fermented dough.
+Dama and sauteed vegetables are common to eat as dinner with chapatis.
+At times, we make vegetable stuffed Dosa from the fermented dough.

-Why Does it make compelling to have a personalized plan to treat diabetes?
+Why Does it make sense to have a personalized plan to treat diabetes?

-Each one of us as humans is different so are the treatments for diabetes.
+Each of us as humans is different, as are the treatments for diabetes.

-It is based on genetics, the environment we are born and brought up in, our food habits, and different lifestyles (different sets of the microbiome) that sets us apart from one another.
-This makes good sense to have a personalized plan to deal with diabetes. it can be with or without medications.
-No wonder, the experts are advocating for personalized treatments for diabetes.
+It is based on genetics, the environment we are born and brought up in, our food habits, and different lifestyles (different sets of the microbiome) that set us apart from one another.
+It makes good sense to have a personalized plan to deal with diabetes.
+It can be with or without medications.
+No wonder the experts are advocating for customized treatments for diabetes.

 How important is it to know the source of your nutrition as a diabetic?

-The short answer is yes, it is important.
+The short answer is yes, it is essential.

-I never knew until my primary care physician asked the reason for my more than perfect lab test results in her hand.
+I never knew until my primary care physician asked the reason for my more than-perfect lab test results in her hand.
 “Where were you for the past year,” she asked.
 How could you get here?
-My one-sentence answer was-I was at home in the Indian state of Odisha.
+My one-sentence answer was that I was at home in the Indian state of Odisha.

 What was the key to my better diabetes lab results?

-The key to this change was using homegrown food with locally procured ingredients and the Ayurvedic style of living at home captivated due to pandemics.
-It is worth to be noted that I was eating similar vegetables, spices, and ingredients in the USA buying them from the grocery store.
+The key to this change was using homegrown food with locally procured ingredients, and the Ayurvedic style of living at home captivated due to pandemics.
+It is worth noting that I was eating similar vegetables, spices, and ingredients in the USA, buying them from the grocery store.

-The net change was from fresh homegrown produce and locally sourced grains, homemade spices, and spice mixtures.
-Basically, I knew what I was eating.
+The net change was from fresh homegrown produce, locally sourced grains, homemade spices, and spice mixtures.
+I knew what I was eating.

-The general guidelines by Diabetes association do not work for everyone.
-It could be starting line for some and an ending line for others.
+The general guidelines by the Diabetes Association do not work for everyone.
+It could be a starting line for some and an ending line for others.

-With varieties of diets, keto, vegan, vegetarian, vegan, pescatarian- Are you not confused about which one may work successfully with you personally to manage/control your diabetes Type 2?
-Here I share with you the natural home remedies that curbed and reduced blood sugar, HbA1c, and loss of weight.
+With varieties of diets, keto, vegan, vegetarian, vegan, and pescatarian- Are you not confused about which one may work successfully with you to manage/control your type 2 diabetes?
+Here, I share the natural home remedies that curb and reduce blood sugar, HbA1c, and weight loss.

 What Made this Kind of Intrinsic Difference?

 These plants are not treated with hormones, pesticides, or herbicides.
-The taste of food is different compared to what is available in the marketplace.
+The taste of food differs from what is available in the marketplace.
 It is satisfying to know that you are eating healthily.
 We know what exactly we are eating.

 It took a home village and a community of like-minded people to accomplish what I am now with my diabetes type 2 status.

-My HbA1c is 6.2 Pre diabetes reduced from 7 (diabetes) which never happened over years of suffering with the disease.
-If I continue with this my medication of metformin will be taken off from 2 of 500 mg to onetime 500 mg.
+My HbA1c is 6.2, and my diabetes has reduced from 7 (, which never happened over years of suffering from the disease.
+If I continue with this, my metformin medication will be taken off from 2 of 500 mg to onetime 500 mg.

 Caution: Please talk to your expert healthcare provider and/or dietician before you start with another routine.